riffomonas/RR_R25_2014/research_plan.md

 studying the human microbiome**

-***Rationale:*** Very few published microbiome studies can be easily reproduced based on the level of detail provided in the published paper.
+***Rationale:*** Very few published microbiome studies can be easily reproduced based on the level of detail provided in the published paper {Ravel, 2014 #3356}.
 In some cases, it is not possible to access the raw data and associated metadata.
 Thus, it is critical to start the module by establishing the importance of reproducible research.

 ***Incoming:***